Getting to Your Clinic or Competition

 Travel by Car

 For clinics or competitions in New England and the surrounding region, travel by car is the most sensible.
-Mileage is determined with 32 Cottage St, Medway, MA 02053, as the start and end point.
+Mileage is determined with Bellingham, MA (02019), as the start and end point.
 The cost is 75¢ per mile, round trip.
 If the location is more than 6 hours from me it’s usually most economic that I travel by air.

 I prefer to book my own flights out of Providence, RI (PVD), but can just as easily fly out of Boston (BOS), or Hartford, CT (BDL).
 Clinic or competition hosts are responsible for airfare, baggage, and parking fees.
 As a regular traveler, I can usually find the most cost efficient combination of flights bearing all these factors in mind.